 We normally meet third Tuesdays at 7:00 p.m.
-October through March in the meeting rooms at Cabela's, 100 Cabela's Boulevard in Scarborough.Contact Program Chair Dave Bowie with any ideas or suggestions you might like to see for future chapter meetings.
+October through March.
+Camp Ketcha in Scarborough is our normal meeting venue.Contact Program Chair Dave Bowie with any ideas or suggestions you might like to see for future chapter meetings.

 tiers, folks who want to learn, come join us with Maine guide and

 nationally recognized Master Fly Casting Instructor Rod McGarry.
 Tying gear

 available for those who need it.
 We meet November

 through March on most second and fourth Tuesdays 6:30 to 8:30.

 CLICK HERE to view details about our tying sessions.